Don't Do This on Your Resume

 - Incorrect Capitalization

-The other side of the coin is when people use too many caps in their words.
-We see dates written like this too sometimes.
+The other side of the coin is using too many caps.
+We see dates written like this too.
 Unless the word is supposed to be all caps don't write it that way.
 There are always exceptions to these guidelines so if you are not sure how it is supposed to appear look it up to ensure accuracy.

 - Generic Phrases